digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

 There is a slight delay between when a participant node has finished the ledger processing and emitted an event and when the PQS finishes processing the event so that the result is available to query.
 For example, if the participant query performs a synchronous exercise and then immediately queries the PQS, it is remotely possible that PQS will not yet have the data.
 In this case, the client application needs to retry.

-Lastly, a highly available production deployment (see the following figure) will have multiple PQS instances, each of which processes events at slightly different rates.
-In this manner, the PQS instances are not synchronized, so they will process events and commit the results to the database with different times.
-If the client application makes a query to the PQS service which is being serviced by PQS #A and then PQS #A fails, the client application retries after a timeout, which is then serviced by PQS #B. It is possible that PQS #B will not have its watermark at the same offset as PQS #A when PQS #A failed.
+Lastly, a highly available production deployment (see the following figure) has multiple PQS instances, each of which processes events at slightly different rates.
+Since the PQS instances are not synchronized, they process events and commit the results to the database with different times.
+If the client application makes a query to the PQS service which is being serviced by PQS #A and then PQS #A fails, the client application retries after a timeout, which is then serviced by PQS #B. It is possible that PQS #B does not have its watermark at the same offset as PQS #A when PQS #A failed.

 .. image:: ./images/multiple-pqs.svg
    :alt: A diagram showing a multiple PQS deployment